 A quick return trip

 I returned by following the well-trod path along the mountainside, the one I had alighted upon after my mad scramble.
 It was such an easy hike and I was amazed at how quickly I passed each waterfall.
-No more than thirty minutes after leaving the big waterfall I was back at my car.
+No more than thirty minutes after leaving the big waterfall I was back in my car.

 Mill Creek Regional Park is usually a few degrees cooler than the surrounding area due to the many trees and rushing creek.
 I always start by layering and as I become warm from hiking I stash my extra clothing in my backpack.